1993 Auckland mid-air collision: Investigation

 The Transport Accident Investigation Commission was notified of the accident at 6:20 pm, and appointed J J Goddard Investigator in Charge.
 He began a field investigation later that evening.
 The wreckage was moved to a storage site prior to inspection, as it was causing a serious obstruction to major public highways.
 The wreckage inspection found the outboard 50 cm of the left wing had been cut off the Archer, and found matching damage on one rotor blade of the helicopter, including paint similar to the airplane primer.

 The U.S. Federal Aviation Administration conducted a cockpit field of view survey for the Commission.
 The relative angular position was plotted on the diagram from each aircraft, for 28 seconds prior to the collision.
 It showed the helicopter would have been visible to the Archer pilot, appearing for about ten seconds in the lower centre windscreen, before being obscured by the engine nose around 18 seconds before the accident.
 The diagram also showed the low position of the sun may have affected the pilot's ability to see the helicopter.
 For the TwinStar pilot, the aeroplane would have been visible only for a few seconds in the top left corner of the windscreen.
 The two observers in the helicopter, sitting in the left front and rear, had no obstruction preventing them seeing the approaching Archer.

 The Commission found the Airwork (NZ) Operations Manual specifically addressed collision avoidance between these two aircraft:

 Discussions with other pilots of the aircraft and police crew found they were familiar with the normal operating altitudes of 1,500 feet for the Police Traffic Patrol and 1,000 feet for the Police Eagle.

 The Commission found the accident occurred because neither pilot saw the other aircraft.
 Contributing factors were the helicopter not levelling at the agreed altitude, the helicopter did not establish mutual position by radio, and the helicopter crew did not see the traffic in time.
 It also cited the inherent limitations with the "see and avoid" method as a causal factor.
 The Commission recommended the Director of Civil Aviation promulgate a single advisory radio frequency for aircraft in the uncontrolled airspace between Auckland and Whenuapai Control Zones, which he did.

+Aftermath

+Helicopter owner Vertical Flight successfully sued Airwork for damages of $1.5 million due to the loss of the helicopter, with the decision being upheld on appeal.